 Philadelphia and Warbling Vireos can be quite similar in appearance.
-This identification challenge is not necessarily straightforward, most esp. when dealing with these two species flitting about in green, leafy vegetation on a sunny day!
-Birds in these environments can reflect unusually bright greenish tones and can potentially mislead an observer to the actual distribution and depth of hue throughout.
+This identification challenge is not necessarily straightforward, most especially when dealing with these two species flitting about in green, leafy vegetation on a sunny day!
+Birds in these environments can reflect misleadingly bright yellowish/greenish tones and can potentially mislead an observer to the actual distribution and depth of hue throughout.

 During fall, Eastern Warbling Vireos can be quite bright throughout the underparts, even brighter than some Philadelphia Vireos (Kaufman 1990).
 The approximations given in the Sibley and Nat Geo guides, such as the dark wedge to the loral area (Philadelphia) or the lack of this feature (Warbling) are merely averages.
 Warbling Vireo may sometimes show a dark wedge-like mark to the loral area, and some Philadelphia’s (especially first fall birds) can show a significantly reduced dark wedge.
 Other features, such as the shape and extent of the supercilium (eyebrow), or the presence/absence of a contrast between a greenish back and a grayish crown (typically, a Philadelphia Vireo trait) show quite a bit of variation.
 These secondary (or tertiary) field marks should be used with caution and in conjunction with the primary field marks noted below.